 The City of Tulsa is committed to providing a safe and healthful work environment for our entire staff.
+The purpose of this Part 1910.1030, Title 29, Code of Federal Regulations, published in the Federal Register, December 6, 1991, Effective date:

-The purpose of this policy is to ensure employees understand the hazards associated with potential exposure to bloodborne pathogens and are knowledgeable in mitigation practices.
+March 6, 1992.
+The purpose of this -policy is to ensure employees who can reasonably expect to be exposed to potentially infectious material through the course of their work understand the hazards associated with potential exposure to bloodborne pathogens and are knowledgeable in mitigation practices.